ysharplanguage/FastJsonParser/README.md

 Indeed, pure parsing + deserialization speed isn't in fact my *long term* goal, or not for any *arbitrary* JSON input, anyway.
 For another, and broader project - still in design stage - that I have, I plan to use JSON as a "malleable" IR (intermediary representation) for code and meta data transformations that I will need to make happen in-between a high level source language (e.g., C#, or F#,...) and the target CIL (or, even, some other low-level target).

-JSON.NET's deserialization performances are great, and so are ServiceStack's - really, they are already - but I would like to have something of my own in my toolbox much smaller/manageable (in terms of # of SLOC), and simpler to extend, for whatever unforeseen requirements of the deserialization process (from JSON text into CLR types and values) I may have to tackle.
+JSON.NET's deserialization performances are great, and so are ServiceStack's - really, they are already - but I would like to have something of my own in my toolbox much smaller/more manageable (in terms of # of SLOC), and simpler to extend, for whatever unforeseen requirements of the deserialization process (from JSON text into CLR types and values) I may have to tackle.

 From an earlier experiment on that other project, I found out that I will *not* need a *generic* way to solve a *specific* deserialization sub-problem very efficiently (which nobody can really do - as there is "no silver bullet" / "one size fits all" for that matter), but instead I will only need a *specific* way to solve it, by extending this small parser's functionality only where and how that's exactly needed (while trying to maintain its good performances).